OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' +'

 **A.** Customers can unsubscribe from AT&T marketing materials sent by U.S. mail here.

+' +'

+**Q.** I have an AT&T business account.
+Will my anonymous information be used in External Marketing &.
+Analytics Reports?

+' +'

+**A.** These reports will use anonymous information from AT&T consumer accounts.
+Business accounts are not included except for small-business U-verse accounts.
+However, they can opt out just like consumer accounts by visiting www.att.com/cmpchoice.

+' +'

+**Q.** For AT&T Relevant Advertising, why do I have to opt out from each computer or mobile device?

+' +'

+**A.** That\\'s a good question.
+Opt-out works differently for your computer than for your mobile device.
+On your computer\\'s web browser, opt-out works through a small data file called a "cookie."
+The cookie communicates from your browser, telling advertisers that you don\\'t want to receive the relevant ad.
+It is anonymous, and is not linked to your identity or account.
+This is the current, standard method for online advertising.
+You can learn more about cookies here, and you can opt-out your computer\\'s browser at http://adworks.att.com/adpreferences if you are on that computer now.

+' +'

+For mobile, different devices use different technologies.
+Some mobile devices, for example, do not support the use of cookies.
+Therefore, to ensure that we don\\'t deliver AT&T Relevant Advertising to your mobile device, we must be able to accurately identify the device that you are opting out.
+To do that, on each device that you wish to opt-out, go to http://adworks.att.com/mobileoptout and click "Opt-Out".
+Please make sure you are connected to the AT&T cellular network when you do so.

+' +'

+**Q.** I can\\'t figure out how to opt out of the External Marketing &.
+Analytics Reports.

+' +'

+**A.** You can opt out of External Marketing &.
+Analytics reports in two ways.
+You can go to http://att.com/cmpchoice with your account ID and password, or you can call 866.344.9850.
+If you have more than one AT&T account, such as wireless and AT&T U-verse, you may have to log in to each account if you use att.com/cmpchoice.
+We require logging in for security, to make sure it\\'s really you making a change to your account.

+' +'

 ' + '' + '' + ' '). } if (pid == '2506') { document.write('' + 'Your Rights and Choices' + '